New Emergency Department

 More about Akron General's Emergency Departments

 Emergencies are never planned.
-When they do happen, though, patients have relied on Cleveland Clinic Akron General to care for their families for more than 100 years.
+When they do happen, patients have relied on Cleveland Clinic Akron General to care for their families for more than 100 years.
 With five convenient locations, Akron General emergency services are available right around the corner 24 hours a day, 365 days a year.

 All of our locations are staffed by board-certified emergency physicians and certified emergency nurses.
 Additionally, our main Emergency Department in downtown Akron also includes board-certified trauma physicians, as well other specialists.